 You should arrive at your own eviction hearing early, as the court may finish up with other cases and want to proceed with your case early.
 You can find out which courtroom your case will be heard in by looking at the docket or asking the court clerk.

 6. Follow Up After the Eviction Hearing

 After your eviction hearing, you should consider appealing if the judge didn’t rule in your favor.
-This can be difficult and should be done with the help of an eviction attorney.
+This can be difficult and should be done with the help of a Texas landlord eviction attorney.

 If the judge ruled in your favor, then you should request a writ of possession, which will allow you to take possession of your property.
 This will authorize a constable or sheriff to evict the tenant.
 Get the name of that officer so you can call to make sure the tenant is removed.

 If the court also gave you monetary damages, then you may seek a writ of execution to obtain property from the tenant.
 You may also have to follow up garnish wages.